 Compact parking space price: $30,000 - RESERVED

 The association has a lease agreement for off-street spaces in a nearby West End parking lot.
 You can choose to reserve a spot for a monthly fee.
-The lease agreement is in place for the next five years.
+The lease agreement is in place for the next ten years.
 Check with our sales team on details.

 Oh yeah, did we mention that there’s a LARGE PUBLIC PARKING LOT RIGHT NEXT DOOR!
 The Brackett Street lot is owned by the City of Portland.
 Its restricted for use by the Reiche Community School from 7:00am to 4:00pm.
 After that, it’s open and available to the general public for free.
 Most nights, you’ll find a number of open parking spaces.